App Builder Overview

 Dependencies

-Click "Requirements" on the top-right menu of the code editor to set Python packages for the app.
-Only packages compatible with Pyodide are supported.
+To set Python packages for your app, only packages compatible with Pyodide are supported.
 Please get in touch if you need help with a specific package.

 import micropip